Piotrków Pierwszy: location

+Close to the village is the hamlet Sacharin.

 History

-Piotrków is a very old village.
-Village existed in the early Middle Ages.
+Piotrków existed in the early Middle Ages.
 The former royal property and manage its tenant.
-In 1388, King Jogaila village moved to Magdeburg rights.
+In 1388, King Władysław II Jagiełło village moved to Magdeburg rights.

 During World War I was the front here, the whole village was burned.
 When the front of the local people had gone to clean up the field with the corpses of soldiers flooded the Austro-Hungarian and Imperial Russian Army.
 Until today, there are remnants of trenches in the woods.
 In the village there are three war cemeteries from World War I.

+Six Polish citizens were murdered by Nazi Germany in the village during World War II.